shyampurk/TwilioSync-EmergencyVehicleTracker/README.md

 Follow the link to obtain Device Service SID and TLS certificates, https://www.twilio.com/docs/quickstart/sync-iot/python-mqtt-quickstart#create-a-sync-document

-Note Down the Service SID and download the certificates
+Note Down the Twilio credentials and download the certificates

-In the end you will need these three credential elements from Twilio to be configured in the software
+In the end you will need these three credential elements from Twilio to be configured in the software later (explained below)
 1. Account SID
 2. AUTH Token
 3. Service SID